salwator/gravity/README.md

 ### Configuration

-Currently it is configured only in main function code, however importing from csv file is already implemented.
+Currently it is configured only in main function code, however importing from csv file is already implemented and might be used in the near future.
-Will be used soon.

 ## How it works